microsoft/terraform-provider-power-platform/examples/quickstarts/301-sap-gateway/README.md

 #### SAP Connector for .Net

 It is the runtime used to connect the VM to SAP system.
-You need to [download the MSI file](https://support.sap.com/en/product/connectors/msnet.html) and upload to the Storage Account mentioned above.
+You need to [download the MSI file](https://support.sap.com/en/product/connectors/msnet.html) and upload to the folder mentioned above.
 The installation provided in this guide, follows this [documentation](https://learn.microsoft.com/en-us/azure/data-factory/sap-change-data-capture-shir-preparation).

 #### On-Premises Data Gateway